Glass vs. Plastic Food Storage Containers

 7. Glass is more hygienic than plastic

-It is not recommended to put plastic containers in the dishwasher, because hot water and steam can cause the plastic to release harmful chemicals.
+It is not recommended to put plastic containers in the dishwasher as hot water and steam can cause the plastic to release harmful chemicals.

-Glass containers are very easy to clean because the non-porous glass surface doesn’t absorb stains, food, and germs.
-They can be safely washed in the dishwasher with no worries of warping or scratching.
-Moreover, washing in the dishwasher, at high temperatures helps to sanitize them.
+Glass containers are very easy to clean because the non-porous glass surface does not absorb stains, food, or germs.
+They can be safely washed in the dishwasher without worrying about deformation or scratches.
+In addition, washing in the dishwasher at high temperatures contributes to disinfection.

 hygienic glass food container